-To play movie files stored on an optical disc, USB drive, select "Movie" from the Home Menu.
+To play movie files stored on an optical disc, USB or e-SATA drive, select "Movie" from the Home Menu.
 A file browser will appear to assist you in navigating the files and folders.
-The first step is to select the "Data Disc", USB device that contains the movie files.
+The first step is to select the "Data Disc", USB or e-SATA device that contains the movie files.
 The player will take a moment to read the media and list the folders and movie files.
 In the movie browser, you can perform the following operations:

-- Press the UP/DOWN ARROW or PAGE UP/DOWN buttons to move the cursor and select movie files. - Press the OPTION button to access features like video information. - Press the TOP MENU button to move the cursor to the category menu in the top of the screen.
-This menu functions the same as the one discussed in Playing Music Files - When a movie file is highlighted by the cursor, press the ENTER or PLAY button to start playback.
+- Press the UP/DOWN ARROW or PAGE UP/DOWN buttons to move the cursor and select movie files. - When a movie file is highlighted by the cursor, press the ENTER or PLAY button to start playback.

 Once a movie file starts playing, the normal playback control functions are available.
 To stop the movie and return to the file browser, press STOP twice.
 You can also press the HOME button at any time to get back to the Home Menu.
-Press the OPTION button to access features such as Video Information, Subtitle Shift, Picture Adjustment and Picture Zooming.